hanggrian/prepress-adobe-scripts/toolchain.md

 - **Adobe Illustrator**, used to manage vectors and generate images.
   - RGB, Screen (72 ppi), Pixels.
-  - Blank color swatches to reduce file size.
+  - No color swatches to reduce file size.
   - Non-decimal artboard's position to generate image in exact dimension.
   - Save files in `ai` format using options:
     - `Create PDF Compatible File` if such files are directly linked to others, disable otherwise.